-Folks in our hobby use credit cards the same way others use debit cards, in that we only charge what we can actually afford.
-And we pay our bills on time (or early) and in full.
+People in our hobby use credit cards the same way others use debit cards, in that we only charge what we can actually afford and we pay our bills on time (or early) and in full.

 Cash-back credit cards come with valuable bonuses for meeting minimum spending requirements.
 If you fail to meet the spending, you’ll lose out on hundreds (or even thousands) of dollars in cash back or free travel.
 It’s important to have some kind of plan when you apply.